openstack/ceilometer/doc/source/plugins.rst

-Compute plugins are defined as subclasses of the :class:`ceilometer.compute.pollsters.BaseComputePollster` class as defined in the ``ceilometer/compute/pollsters/__init__.py`` file.
-Pollsters must implement one method: ``get_samples(self, manager, cache, resources)``, which returns a sequence of ``Sample`` objects as defined in the ``ceilometer/sample.py`` file.
+Compute plugins are defined as subclasses of the :class:`ceilometer.compute.pollsters.BaseComputePollster` class as defined in the :file:`ceilometer/compute/pollsters/__init__.py` file.
+Pollsters must implement one method: ``get_samples(self, manager, cache, resources)``, which returns a sequence of ``Sample`` objects as defined in the :file:`ceilometer/sample.py` file.

 In the ``CPUPollster`` plugin, the ``get_samples`` method is implemented as a loop which, for each instances running on the local host, retrieves the cpu_time from the hypervisor and sends back two ``Sample`` objects.
-The first one, named "cpu", is of type "cumulative", meaning that between two polls, its value is not reset while the instance remains active, or in other words that the CPU value is always provided as a duration that continuously increases since the creation of the instance.
-The second one, named "cpu_util", is of type "gauge", meaning that its value is the percentage of cpu utilization.
+The first one, named ``cpu``, is of type "cumulative", meaning that between two polls, its value is not reset while the instance remains active, or in other words that the CPU value is always provided as a duration that continuously increases since the creation of the instance.
+The second one, named ``cpu_util``, is of type "gauge", meaning that its value is the percentage of cpu utilization.

 Note that the ``LOG`` method is only used as a debugging tool and does not